Poland in December: tips for making the most of your winter in Poland

 Second Day of Christmas (Drugi Dzień Świąt Bożego Narodzenia)

-public holiday in Poland.
-Stores, malls, shopping centers, public institutions, schools are CLOSED.
+A public holiday in Poland.
+Stores, malls, shopping centers, public institutions, and schools are CLOSED.

 It’s the start of the carnival season in Poland.
 People usually go out to parties and balls.
 Stores are typically open no longer than 5-6 pm.